 a cover letter explaining your philosophy of teaching writing and relevant undergraduate teaching experience.
 Candidates are welcome, but not required, to submit a separate Statement of Teaching Philosophy to complement what is discussed in the cover letter.

-brief one-paragraph descriptions of two courses that you might teach in the Writing Program (the Hiring Committee is interested in hearing ideas for courses that would both fit the Program's pedagogy well and complement the current roster of Expos 20 courses; the Hiring Committee also welcomes thoughtful proposals about innovative assignments that might lend themselves to student capstone presentations or that might deploy engaged scholarship learning methods and/or the use of multimedia and digital tools.
+brief one-paragraph descriptions of two courses that you might teach in the Writing Program (the Hiring Committee is interested in hearing ideas for courses that would both fit the Program's pedagogy well and complement the current roster of Expos 20 courses; the Hiring Committee also welcomes thoughtful proposals about innovative assignments that might lend themselves to student capstone presentations and/or the use of multimedia and digital tools.
 For descriptions of courses currently being offered, visit our Expos 20 courses page.
 Please do not propose a course topic that specifically duplicates a course in our current roster.).

 After each course description, as a separate paragraph, please describe a possible capstone assignment for the course (the Hiring Committee understands that the proposal is just a sketch and offered in the absence of course logistics and detailed Writing Program budget guidelines; we are interested in seeing how the capstone you propose might help students write to a wider audience than just the course instructor, might give students practice in presentational skills, and provide students with a satisfying culminating experience in the course).
 Students would complete the capstone in the final week or two of the semester.
 The capstone should be related to the course's research paper.